lollylight/laravel-fgst/README.md

 1. Implement user complaints system.
 2. Allow admins to ban naughty users.
 3. Create a control panel for adminitstrative purposes such as inspecting forum topics, suspicious users and accepting suggestions.
-4. Implement notification system by using websockets.
+4. Implement notification system based on websockets.
-5. Find and fix major and minor bugs.
+5. Find and fix all major and minor bugs.
 6. And do all the things that will come in my mind.

 ## Screenshots